robpomeroy/BrightOS/docs/Mission.md

 It does not have to be costly, to meet computing needs.
 This open source (free!) repository contains an [Ansible](https://www.ansible.com/) playbook for customising Linux to help users with special needs.
-The aim of this project is to create an Ansible build that converts a Linux installation into something suitable for users (particularly children) with special needs.
+The initial aim of this project is to create an Ansible build that converts a Linux installation into something suitable for users (particularly children) with special needs.
+Later, we may take a more direct approach, creating a Linux distribution with installer.

 Why Linux rather than Windows?
 Several reasons: